Is there an SAT or ACT requirement?

 What do work hours pay for?

 Students work 15 hours per week, and two 40-hour work-weeks during the academic year.
-These hours are applied to the cost of education (tuition), which is currently $17,600 annually.
-These work hours account for $4,060 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
-Students should owe absolutely no cash for tuition.
+These hours are applied to the Cost of Education which is $18,700 annually for the 2017-18 academic year.
+These work hours account for $4,312 of the cost of education, with state and federal grants (if students qualify), and a scholarship from the College covering the remainder.
 If students participate in the summer work program, these hours are applied toward room and board charges for the upcoming academic year.
 Students work one of two options: Twelve weeks at 40-hours per week, or six weeks at 40 hours per week.
 Under the first option, room and board is covered for the entire upcoming academic year, and under the second option only one semester is covered.
 Information about the Summer Work Scholarship is available on the C of O scholarships page, and information about the work program in general and summer work is available at work education.

 How do you determine financial need?